Silly-Development/eggs/README.md

-# eggs
+# Info
-Pterodactyl Eggs We Use On Our Hosting
+We have not created these eggs!
+This is just to show what we use!